olson-sean-k/wax/README.md

 replacement codepoints whenever a part of a path cannot be represented as valid UTF-8.
 On some platforms these conversions are always no-ops.
 In practice, the overwhelming majority of paths can be losslessly encoded in UTF-8.

+## Stability

+At the time of writing, Wax is experimental and unstable.
+It is possible that glob expression syntax and semantics may change between versions in the `0.y.z` series without warning.

 [miette]: https://github.com/zkat/miette
 [nym]: https://github.com/olson-sean-k/nym